Mental Health Facilities Honolulu County, HI

 Department Of Health Cmhc Pearl City

-Department Of Health Cmhc Pearl City is a mental health clinic in Honolulu County, Hawaii, located at 860 4th Street, 96782 zip code.
-Department Of Health Cmhc Pearl City offers outpatient treatment.
-Department Of Health Cmhc Pearl City provides individual psychotherapy, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
-Department Of Health Cmhc Pearl City also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with trauma.
-Some other services provided by Department Of Health Cmhc Pearl City include case management, integrated primary care services and court-ordered outpatient treatment.
+Department Of Health Cmhc Pearl City is a mental health treatment center in Honolulu County, HI, located at 860 4th Street, 96782 zip code area.
+Department Of Health Cmhc Pearl City provides outpatient treatment.
+Department Of Health Cmhc Pearl City offers integrated dual diagnosis disorder treatment, psychotropic medication and couples/family therapy to young adults, adults and seniors 65 or older.
+Department Of Health Cmhc Pearl City also supports people with trauma, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
+Additional services at Department Of Health Cmhc Pearl City consist of court-ordered outpatient treatment, integrated primary care services and case management.

 Learn More